East Greenwich High School: Championships

 Recent individual state champions include the past two girls tennis champions: Peri Sheinin in 2013, and Aleksandra Drljaca in 2012.
 In 2010, Nick Ross won the New England Indoor Track Championships 1000 meter run.
 In 2008, Mark Feigen won the New England Cross Country Championship.
 There have also been several other Avenger individual State and New England champions, All-Americans, as well as athletes who have gone on to compete in NCAA division I, II, and III athletics.

-East Greenwich High School is the only school in the country nicknamed the Avengers.

 Cross Country

-The 2019 girls cross country team was the winningest team EGHS has ever seen, winning every meet they competed in on Rhode Island soil.
-The 2019 team won their division, the Class C championship, and were Rhode Island State Champions.
-They also placed forth in New England.
+The 2019 girls' cross country team won their division, the Class C championship, and were Rhode Island State Champions.
+They also placed fourth in New England.
 The girls' team were state runners-up in 1997, 1998, and 2020.
 EG had individual state champions in 2002 with Nicole Millette and in 2020 with Reese Fahys.

-Girl's coach Erin Terry won Rhode Island Cross Country Coach of the Year in 2019.
+Coach Erin Terry won Rhode Island Cross Country Coach of the Year in 2019.
 Head coach Peter Dion has been selected as the Rhode Island Cross Country Coach of Year three times: 2006, 2007, and 2013.

-Despite only having been re-instated in 2004, boys cross country has been the most successful program at EGHS in recent years, capturing the 2005, 2006, 2007, 2008, 2011, 2012, 2013, 2014, 2015, and 2016 Class C titles, having the individual champion every year from 2004 to 2008, and in 2013.
+Despite only having been re-instated in 2004, boys' cross country has been the most successful program at EGHS in recent years, capturing the 2005, 2006, 2007, 2008, 2011, 2012, 2013, 2014, 2015, and 2016 Class C titles, having the individual champion every year from 2004 to 2008, and in 2013.
 Class C contains the smallest classification of high schools in Rhode Island.
 Winning Class C would be the equivalent of winning a state championship in most other sports, since most other sports do not have an all-state championship that combines schools of all sizes.

-Since 2005, more than 20 different Avenger boys have earned All State honors, and more than 30 have earned All Class honors.
+Since 2005, more than 20 different boys from the school have earned All State honors, and over 30 have earned All Class honors.
 Several have earned the honors more than once.